This guide about Types of Domain Names also includes amazing historical facts about Domain Names!

-Main feature of Generic ccTLDs is their “gifted” letters and order that make them possible to express other keywords and meanings rather than the targeting country.
+The main feature of Generic ccTLDs is their “gifted” letters and order that make them possible to express other keywords and meanings rather than the target country.

 .tv, .co, and .in are among the top of g-ccTLDs.

-As if February 2021 there are about 3.1 million .co domain names registered.
+As of February 2021 there are about 3.1 million .co domain names registered.

 .in is country code TLD for India.